oranzhang/BeauBeau/README.md

 A light wight forum applocation .
 Based on Ruby & Sinatra & MongoDB.Under the MIT license.
 If you have any issues , please go to [Sellmoe Community](http://sellmoe.com)

-**The app is on development and not finished , and it can not be for using yet.**

 Requirement :
 - Ruby 1.9+